cybertec-postgresql/pgwatch/docs/custom_installation.md

     [minimum](preparing_databases.md).
 5. Run the pgatch2 gatherer specifying the YAML config file (or folder), and also the folder where metric definitions are located.
-    Default location: */etc/pgwatch3/metrics*.
+    Default location: */etc/pgwatch/metrics*.
-6. Install and configure Grafana and import the pgwatch3 sample dashboards to start analyzing the metrics.
+6. Install and configure Grafana and import the pgwatch sample dashboards to start analyzing the metrics.
 See above for instructions.
 7. Make sure that there are auto-start SystemD services for all